joerawr/kids-multi-wiki-chat/README.md

 # Knowledge Quest

-A family-friendly wiki helper that lets kids explore Minecraft, Pokémon, and general knowledge without ads or tracking.
-The app runs locally on your computer, uses Google Gemini 2.5 Flash for natural-language chat, and spins up dedicated Model Context Protocol (MCP) servers to fetch accurate information straight from curated wikis.
+A family-friendly wiki helper that lets kids explore multiple themed wikis without ads or tracking.
+The app runs locally on your computer, uses AI models for natural-language chat, and spins up dedicated Model Context Protocol (MCP) servers to fetch accurate information straight from curated wikis.

 This README is aimed at tech-savvy parents who want to host a safe research companion at home while keeping full control over the data flow.